Tommy Amaker: Harvard

 The 2014–15 team was the first Ivy League team to make a fifth consecutive postseason appearance since the 2001–02 Princeton Tigers men's basketball team completed a seven-year run for Princeton.
 They were the third Ivy team to make four consecutive NCAA basketball tournament appearances, a feat last accomplished by the 1991–92 Princeton Tigers men's basketball team.

 On December 7, 2016, in a rivalry contest against Boston College, Amaker earned his 179th win with the 2016–17 team, surpassing Frank Sullivan as Harvard's all-time winningest coach.
-Amaker led the 2017–18 Harvard Crimson to a share of the 2017–18 Ivy League men's basketball season regular season title.
+Amaker led the 2017–18 Harvard Crimson to a share of the 2017–18 Ivy League regular-season title.
 The team reached the championship game of the 2018 Ivy League men's basketball tournament, but lost to Penn earning an automatic bid to the 2018 National Invitation Tournament.

 In addition to his coaching duties at Harvard, Amaker served as a Special Assistant to Harvard University President Larry Bacow and a Spring 2021 Fellow at the Hauser Center for Public Leadership at the Harvard Kennedy School.
 In February 2021, he was named as a Champion of Diversity by the NCAA.

 Personal life

 Amaker is married to Stephanie Pinder-Amaker, who is a licensed clinical psychologist.
 The couple met at Duke.
 Amaker's grandmother is Annie Deskins.
 Amaker's mother, Alma, continued to make him the sauce for his favorite meal of spaghetti and express mail it to him from her home in Falls Church, Virginia, during his career at least until his days at Michigan.
 According to Duke teammate Bilas, Amaker was quite fashion-conscious and attempted to be a trendsetter.

 At Michigan, his daily routine included breakfast at a local hotel where he read USA Today.
 At Harvard, once a month, he convenes The Breakfast Club at the Cambridge, Massachusetts, restaurant Henrietta's Table with a group of noted African-American scholars and businessmen led by Harvard Law School professor Charles Ogletree to discuss sociopolitical issues.
 Amaker is known for his trademark mock turtleneck shirts, each of which has his initials monogrammed into the collar, and for wearing a sports coat at each news conference.
 Unlike most of his peers, Amaker avoids the press and will not do a radio or television show.

 Amaker was enshrined in the Duke Athletic Hall of Fame in 2001.
 He was a member of the board of directors for USA Basketball.
 During his time on the board he served as a member of the Men's Collegiate and Men's Senior National Committees, where he helped select members of the United States 1996 Olympic gold medal team.
-Amaker owns two vintage Mercedes-Benz cars, which were featured in an article in The Star Magazine, and is a Washington Commanders fan.
+Amaker owns two vintage Mercedes-Benz cars, which were featured in an article in The Star magazine, and is a Washington Commanders fan.

+On August 30, 2026, Amaker was inducted into the Washington DC Sports Hall of Fame.